Norway

 Last reviewed - 20 January 2026Norwegian tax legislation distinguishes between full tax liability for resident taxpayers and limited tax liability for non-resident taxpayers.
 Residents are liable to income tax on their worldwide income, whereas non-resident taxpayers are only subject to income tax on specific types of income from Norwegian sources.

 To simplify reporting and compliance for temporary employment in Norway, a pay-as-you-earn (PAYE) system is introduced and in force from 1 January 2019.
 The PAYE scheme is applicable for limited tax liable non-resident workers who have a salary below bracket tax level 3, except offshore workers and seamen.
-For 2025, the annual salary threshold was NOK 700,000.
-It is agreed that the threshold will be NOK 725,050 in 2026.
+For 2025, the annual salary threshold was 700,000 Norwegian kroner (NOK).
+The threshold is NOK 725,050 in 2026.
 The rate is a flat 25%, including social security contributions.

 If the taxpayer has applied for PAYE, they are unable to claim any deductions.